Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 06.md

 - We see faint flashes of blue light coming from further down -- it’s very dark down here, uncharacteristically so
 	- Cordelia senses that there is a magical darkness surrounding us
 	- Cordelia realizes that nobody heard her fart, as if the sound of her fart was suppressed
-- The gang realizes that we’re under the effects of both a magical darkness and a prolonged ==Silence== spell
+- The gang realizes that we’re under the effects of both a magical darkness and a prolonged <span style="color:rgb(197, 124, 22)">Silence</span> spell
 	- Cordelia and Cal are able to use sign language to communicate, but Kaya and Camille are rendered silent
 - At the bottom of the ladder, there’s a 20-ft corridor, at the end of which there is a blue light which is blocked by something
 - The gang debates on whether or not we should continue forward